Blog Hero

 As we grow older, developing age-related eye conditions like cataracts, glaucoma, macular degeneration, and diabetic retinopathy become more common.

 The American Academy of Ophthalmology suggests a whopping 2.1 million Americans age 50 and older have late age-related macular degeneration—the phase that can end in severe vision impairment.
-Furthermore, statistics show 9.1 million Americans have early age-related macular degeneration.
+Furthermore, statistics show that 9.1 million Americans have early age-related macular degeneration.
 By age 80, one in ten Americans has the condition; it is more prevalent in women than men.

 If you’re still thinking, “I’m a senior.
 Why should I book an eye exam?” the answer lies within this direct correlation between age and eye conditions.
 By recognizing this, your eye doctor can assess your overall eye health, identify signs of disease or damage, and provide necessary treatment or management strategies.
 Our Dedicated eye specialists are here to help provide eye exams for seniors.